wesselsga/wesselsga.github.io/_posts/2017-05-02-freetype-harfbuzz.md

 ### Build FreeType DLL ###

 Download the source code for FreeType2.
-At the time of this writing, the version I'm using is 2.7.1.
+At the time of this writing, the version is 2.7.1.

 Open **builds/windows/vc2010/freetype.sln** in Visual Studio 2017.
 Hit OK when asked to Retarget Projects to the newer compiler.